ApexCyberPunk/LearningJournal/README.md

-This is a software for implementing a Journal-like element that will render into the page as content from users.
+This is a software for a journal, using firebase as the database.
+Journal updates in real time across all pages, and is responsive.